Kurrawong/prezmanifest/README.md

 It is available on [PyPI](https://pypi.org) at <https://pypi.org/project/prezmanifest/> so can be installed using [Poetry](https://python-poetry.org) or PIP.

-You can also install the latest, unstable, release from it's version control repository: <https://github.com/Kurrawong/prez-manifest/>.
+You can also install the latest, unstable, release from its version control repository: <https://github.com/Kurrawong/prez-manifest/>.

 Please see the `documentor.py`, `loader.py`, & `validator.py` files in the `prezmanifest` folder and the test files in `test` for documentation text and examples of use.